 Press Conference/Photo Op. at Cold Spring Harbor Library and Environmental Center’s new rain garden

-The press conference yesterday (Mon., October 21) was a great success!!
+The press conference on Mon., October 21st was a great success!!
 A large crowd came, including a handful of reporters and various officials from Nassau County and the Town of Huntington.
 This was a wonderful joint effort between Nassau and Suffolk, and helps to press the point that water and pollution know no political boundaries.
 Here’s a news article about the unveiling: CSH library rain garden article

 Rain gardens are shallow depressions designed to absorb storm water runoff from surfaces such as roofs, parking lots, and driveways.
 Without rain gardens, the storm water will continue to flow into the storm drains and waterways leading to problems such erosion, water pollution and flooding.
 Covered with native plants and flowers, rain gardens are both beautiful and functional.
 The garden’s size is determined by the amount of water expected to flow into it.
 When it rains, the garden fills with a few inches of water and allows the water to slowly filter into the ground rather than running off into storm drains.
 This is more efficient than a patch of lawn, as rain gardens allow 30% more water to soak into the ground.
 Rain gardens have environmental benefits of returning rain water to the ground, renewing ground water and aquifers, and reducing storm water runoff.
 Additionally, rain gardens reduce mosquito breeding by removing standing water, and also create a habitat for birds and butterflies, all while serving as an aesthetically pleasing attribute.

-Our project needs to include a soil drainage test, determining the size of the rain garden based on the watershed, community outreach, surveying and designing the rain garden and much much more!
+Our project included a soil drainage test, determining the size of the rain garden based on the watershed, community outreach, surveying and designing the rain garden and much much more!

-Our plant material will be native plants, and adapted non-invasive non-native plants.
-These plants will be selected by the Soil and Water Conservation Districts for their adaptability to the site conditions and beauty.
+Our plant material was native plants, and adapted non-invasive non-native plants.
+These plants were selected by the Soil and Water Conservation Districts for their adaptability to the site conditions and beauty.

 SUNY Old Westbury Green Roof